yobleck/twitch_cli/README.md

   api startup causes moderate cpu and network spike as it gets live status of all follows

   mpv stutters on startup. pausing the stream for a second allows it to build up a buffer

+  irc sometimes fails to connect. just restart (if no error in logs)

 ## Controls